 The Theology Department at Carroll College is dedicated to teaching Christian theology in the Roman Catholic tradition.
 Through a variety of course offerings, faculty and students explore the nature of the Christian faith, the biblical and intellectual heritage of the Christian faith, and how this heritage has informed and continues to inform Christian belief and practice.

-“Instead of studying how we live, theology studies why we live.”
+Why does theology allow for such a diverse set of options?
+Instead of studying how we live, theology studies why we live.

 Carroll’s Humanities program received an exciting mid-year gift in the form of a $100,000 grant from the William Randolph Hearst Foundations.